Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 The river that powered medieval mills now powers Instagram feeds

 Speaking of the Drava, here's a bit of obscure river trivia.
 In the late 19th century, the Drava was home to a unique profession: the "splavar" or timber rafter.
 Men would construct massive rafts from logs floated down from the Austrian Alps.
 These rafts, sometimes over 100 meters long, would be piloted down the Drava and into the Danube all the way to Belgrade and beyond.
-The last commercial timber raft passed through Maribor in 1963, ending a tradition that dated back to Roman times.
+The last commercial timber raft docked in Maribor in 1952, ending a tradition that dated back to Roman times, though the "Rafting of the Bell" event still commemorates this heritage.
 You can still see old mooring rings set into the stone embankments in Lent.

 Panoramic view of Drava River and Maribor Old Town architecture in Lent district (46.5580°N, 15.6451°E)